jayasurya17/police-stop-outcome/final_report.md

 ### Variation of Accuracy with depth
 ![Variation with depth](analysis_visualization/decision_tree_depth_with_resampling.png)

-Based on the analysis, we understood the data we had was inbalanced, which means the final outcome didnt have a equal distribution of outcomes.
+Based on the analysis, we understood the data we had was inbalanced, which means the final outcome didnt have an equal distribution of outcomes.
 For example, citation was the most dominant followed by other.
-So we had to do sampling of the data, either downsampling or upsampling to a value where we have equal balance of data.
+So, we had to do sampling of the data, either downsampling or upsampling to a value where we have equal balance of data.

 The reason for removal of each column is to analyze the impact of each column on the outcome.
-For example when we remove a column called is_arrested, the accuracy reduction was observed indicating its a valuable column.
+For example, when we remove a column called is_arrested, the accuracy reduction was observed indicating its a valuable column.

 | stop_outcome     | accuracy |
 | ---------------- | -------- |